 “This is why treatment is usually not prescribed for diarrhea, but antibiotics may be advised along with a stool test and blood test in order to come to a proper diagnosis.”

 The priority is to prevent dehydration that may occur due to the continuous outflow of fluids from the body.
-When her tests revealed nothing untoward with her health, Yamini was encouraged to increase her intake of fluids such as nimbu paani, lassi, chhaanch with sugar and salt, etc. in case ORS is not available.
+When her tests revealed nothing untoward with her health, Yamini was encouraged to increase her intake of fluids such as nimbu paani, lassi (buttermilk), chhaanch with sugar and salt, etc. in case ORS is not available.

 “Your diet during diarrhea should remain normal.
 Try to eat healthy, home-cooked meals during this time.
 Some people are also advised by their doctors to maintain a lactose-free diet.”

 Yamini realised in retrospect that she needed to maintain better control over her eating and drinking habits when she was in unknown or new places.
-Keeping Dr. Mayank’s advice in mind, she slowly noticed an improvement in her condition within a week!
+Keeping Dr. Upali’s advice in mind, she slowly noticed an improvement in her condition within a week!